stripe-archive/react-stripe-elements/README.md

     // You can also use createSource to create Sources.
     // See our Sources documentation for more:
     // https://stripe.com/docs/stripe-js/reference#stripe-create-source
-    this.props.stripe.createSource({
+    // With createSource, you will not need to pass in the reference to
+    // the Card Element.
+It will be inferred automatically. this.props.stripe.createSource({
       type: 'card',
       owner: {